Health & Democracy Index

 There are many aspects of public health policy that are directly linked to civic participation.
 For instance, in some states, voters have been able to adopt Medicaid expansion by ballot initiative.
 At the local level, voters also have significant input on spending and programs for green spaces, schools, public transit and other infrastructure that improves public health.

 More broadly, voting is an important way that we build social inclusion and belonging as communities.
 Elections are the largest public events we hold nationally.
 Higher rates of community participation and social contact are linked to higher rates of civic participation and better public health outcomes.
-Similarly, social isolation makes people less likely to vote and is also bad for their health.

 Further, laws that make voting accessible make voting easier for people with different abilities.
 This includes accounting for the location and physical accessibility of polling sites and equipment, language, and assistance with casting a ballot.